George Smith (architect): Life and work

 At Hornsey in 1832-3 he replaced the body of the church with a white brick Gothic structure, leaving only the medieval tower standing.

-His Gothic church of St Michael and All Angels at Blackheath Park (1828-9) on the Cator estate was built in white brick with stone facings, and has what the Buildings of England guide describes as "a fanciful thin east spire", sometimes called "the Needle of Kent".
+His Gothic church of St Michael and All Angels at Blackheath Park (1828-1829) on the Cator estate was built in white brick with stone facings, and has what the Buildings of England guide describes as "a fanciful thin east spire", sometimes called "the Needle of Kent".
+Ian Nairn describes it as "far more individual than the usual run", "more than a studious crib from a pattern book", and notes "the highly successful Eastern Tower".
 A house called "Brooklands" (1825), designed for himself survives nearby.

 For the Cator family, Smith also rebuilt Woodbastwick Hall in Norfolk, following its damage by fire in 1819.

 Smith later built later another house for himself, called "Newlands", at Copthorne, in Sussex.

 He was also surveyor to the South East Rail Company and Morden College and his other works included: